On the relationship between Type Ia supernova luminosity and host-galaxy properties: Empirical Prediction of HR distribution

-The weighted distributions are then binned according to the aforementioned scheme, and then projected to HR-space using the proposed/implied slopes in various studies.
-In the right panel of Figure~\ref{fig:distributions_process}, the age--HR relation from \Kang, $\Delta \text{HR} [\text{mag}] \approx -0.051 \cdot \Delta \text{Age} [\text{Gyr}] $ is used, for example.
-To incorporate the intrinsic scatter in this prediction, we simulated Gaussian broadening of the distribution based on the size of the intrinsic scatter obtained during the cosmology fitting shown in Figure~\ref{fig:HR_cosmo}.
-The resulting curves are predicted HR-value distributions for SNe~Ia from early-type and late-type host galaxies.
-Assuming the galaxy properties for each Hubble type in the CALIFA dataset are reliable\footnote{To minimise the possibility of accidentally including galaxies in the wrong bin due to observational ambiguity, we removed Sab and Sb types altogether.
-This minimises the possible bias in the predicted distributions.}, we use them to evaluate the relation (i.e., slopes) used for the final projection by comparing the resulting distributions with our SN~Ia sample.
+Finally, the host-property distributions are projected to HR-space using the proposed/implied slopes in various studies.
+For example, in the right panel of Figure~\ref{fig:distributions_process}, we use the HR--age$_L$ relation from \Kang , $\Delta \text{HR} [\text{mag}] \approx -0.051 \cdot \Delta \text{Age} [\text{Gyr}]$.
+To incorporate the intrinsic scatter in this prediction, we simulate Gaussian broadening of the distribution based on the size of the intrinsic scatter obtained during the cosmology fitting shown in Figure~\ref{fig:HR_cosmo}.
+The resulting curves are predicted HR-value distributions for SNe~Ia from early-type and late-type host galaxies, assuming the galaxy properties for each Hubble type in the utilised galaxy dataset are reliable.